Kolkata Police: Organisational structure

 As of 2024, Kolkata Police has ten divisions covering 91 police stations.
 It has a strength of 37,400 approximately and a territorial jurisdiction of 530.34 km2.
 The commissioner is the chief of the Kolkata Police.
 The Commissioner is appointed by the Government of West Bengal and reports independently to the Home Minister of the State.
 The headquarters are at 18, Lalbazar Street, near B.B.D.
 Bagh area in Central Kolkata.
 The Commissioner is an Indian Police Service officer of the rank of Additional DG & IG of Police.
-Manoj Kumar Verma is the present Commissioner.
+IPS Ajay Nand is the present Commissioner.
 The State Government vests the Commissioner with the powers of a magistrate of First Class with limits within the suburbs of Kolkata.
 He has power to issue orders with his discretion.